cotarr/irc-hybrid-client/README.md

 # bundle and minify to /build folder
 gulp dist

-# Deploy by any method
+# You can deploy by any method

 # In deployed version, create log folder `mkdir logs`
-# In deployed shell, `export NODE_ENV=production`
+# For deployment environment, `export NODE_ENV=production`
-# In deployed copy, then edit credentials.json and servers.json
+# Configuration requires copy and edit of credentials.json and servers.json

-# In deployed version, run:
+# Install node packages by running:
 npm ci

 # To run